pmbusch/USA-EV-Lithium-GHG/README.md

 # Organization

 * **Inputs**: Data inputs used in the analysis.
-* **Figures**: PNG version of the figures of the article main body.
+* **Parameters**: Intermediate Results needed to run Optimization or re-create figures.
+* **Results**: Aggregated results stored to recreate tables and figures.
 * **Scripts**: All code to process the data, run models and create figures.
 Each script starts with a description of the file purpose.
 Through the file there are several explanatory  comments.
-* **Parameters**: Intermediate Results needed to run Optimization or re-create figures.
-* **Results**: Aggregated results stored to recreate tables and figures.
+* **Figures**: Figures of the article main body.

 This GitHub contains organization notes in each folder describing the, and each scripts is properly docummented.
 Users can run all the code for replication using the scripts and data inputs.

 # Data Inputs

 Data used to support the findings of this study were retrieved from the following resources available in the public domain: [GREET](https://greet.anl.gov/publications), [EIA Annual Energy Outlook 2025](https://www.eia.gov/outlooks/aeo/tables_ref.php), [NREL Cambium](https://www.nrel.gov/analysis/cambium) and [TEDB](https://tedb.ornl.gov/).
 Other data used to support the findings of this study are subject to third-party restrictions: ICCT roadmap, EV Volumes and ecoinvent 3.11.

+# Instructions

+The repository is ~15Mb fully unzipped.
+Downloading and unzipping everything should take less than 5 minutes on a normal computer.

+Users can run all the code for replication using the "USA-EV-Lithium-GHG.Rproj" file, or by setting their own working directory and running scripts independently.

+This GitHub contains organization notes in each folder describing the, and each scripts is properly docummented.

 # Software required